hacker-h/terraform-ts3/Readme.md

-# Teamspeak3 server with Docker and Terraform
+# Teamspeak3 server with Docker and Terraform on Openstack